leona-raine/people-detection-repository/README.md

 The dataset contains images of people divided into three subsets:

-- Train
+- Train (760imgs to 21imgs)
-- Validation
+- Validation (15210imgs to 101imgs)
-- Test
+- Test (1431imgs to 21 imgs)

+All are reduced due to high maintenance workload of cpu.

 The original annotations were stored in CSV format and converted into COCO JSON format before training.